holisticon/reactive-ticket-booking/tutorial/index.md

 Run this template with `$ activator run` or `$ sbt run` and open your browser at [http://localhost:8080/](http://localhost:8080/).
 This starts your application as an single node cluster.

-Package it as docker image and run it in a container with `sbt docker:run`.
+Package it as docker image with `sbt docker:publishLocal` and start it as a docker container with `docke run`.

 ## Project structure